lelesgaray/lelesgaray.github.io/_posts/2020-04-30-create_bubble_map.md

 I hope this tutorial come in handy to start improving your plots and presentations of your projects.
 And also to keep your mind busy while we wait for a vaccine to arrive :syringe:

 ## Extras
+- [Repo])https://github.com/lelesgaray/covid-analysis) of the project with more plots and analysis of data.
 - 2 great videos by [3blue1brown](https://www.youtube.com/channel/UCYO_jab_esuFRV4b17AJtAw) on epidemics and exponential growth.
 {% include video id="Kas0tIxDvrg" provider="youtube" %}
 <br>